 Balanced detection is achieved by applying a bias of 8 V between the two ground electrodes of the CPW.
 A custom-made high-frequency probe with an integrated DC-blocking capacitor on one ground probe is used to collect the microwave output signal.
 The DC photocurrents are measured through two ammeters: the difference photocurrent (i{DIFF}) is monitored through the bias-T connected to the probe, and the common mode photocurrent (i{COM}) is monitored between the ground electrodes of the CPW.
-Figure 11-a depicts the biasing circuit in balanced mode.
+Details of the biasing scheme are discussed in Ref.s 32-33.